Frequently Asked Questions

 Can I transfer my credits?

-No. However, an applicant with a very high number of MBA credits from an excellent school may be eligible to enroll in the One-year Option B Program, the One-year Internet Program, or the One-year Professional Program.
+No. However, an applicant with a very high number of MBA credits from an excellent school may be eligible to enroll in the One-Year Business Majors Program, the One-Year Online Program, or the One-Year Professional Program.

 I worked full-time/part-time during my undergraduate studies (or prior to starting my undergraduate education).
 Will this work experience count towards your requirement?